Name Discoveries

 Learn more »

-The surname Duell is of English origin and is derived from the Old English word "dweola," meaning "devil" or "demon."
-It is believed to have been a nickname given to someone who was mischievous or ......
+The surname Burrage is of English origin and is derived from the Old English word "burh-ric," meaning "fortress" or "stronghold."
+It is a locational surname, typically given to someone who lived ne......

 Learn more »